nicokaiser/rpi-audio-receiver/README.md

 Installs [snapclient](https://github.com/badaix/snapcast), the client component of the Snapcast Synchronous multi-room audio player.

+### Enable sound

+The script helps you to enable and configure the sound devices.
+It will list the cards known to ALSA.
+You were asked whether you want to simply set one of the cards (like HDMI-output, headset-jack or e.g. an UPnP-USB-sounddevice) as the default audio device or you can enable a HifiBerry-board.

 ### Read-only mode

 To avoid SD card corruption when powering off, you can boot Raspberry Pi OS in read-only mode.
 This is described by Adafruit in [this tutorial](https://learn.adafruit.com/read-only-raspberry-pi/) and cannot be undone.